vdbrink/vdbrink.github.io/jura/jura_faq.md

 It is cleaned automatically during the cleaning program.

 **Q: Do I need to bring it to service once in a while?**\
 A: If you maintain it well, and follow all the instructions the machine gives you, you don't need to bring it to service.
-Checkout the [cleaning and maintenance page](jura_z10_cleaning_maintenance) for more information.
+Checkout the [cleaning and maintenance page](jura_cleaning_maintenance) for more information.

 **Q: Can I set the temperature higher?**\
 A: You can change the temperature of the milk.
-Another way to keep the coffee warm is to preheat the cup by using a [cup heater](/jura/jura_products#cup-heater) or put for a few minutes hot water in the cup.
+Another way to keep the coffee warm is to preheat the cup by using a [cup warmer](/jura/jura_products#cup-warmer) or put for a few minutes hot water in the cup.
 Then the cup doesn't cool down the coffee via the cold cup itself.

 ---